Water everywhere, but not a safe drop to drink.

 The Alexapure Pro is a gravity-fed filtration system - which means it requires no electricity, and works in a crisis in which the power is out.

 It works with any fresh water source - streams, lakes, rivers dirty puddles.
 As long as it's not saltwater, it can make the water much cleaner and safer.

-Here's the best part: the groundbreaking filter technology behind the Pro can target 200+ of contaminants and reduce them by up to 99.9999%.
+Here's the best part: the groundbreaking filter technology behind the Pro can target 206 of contaminants commonly found in water and reduces them.
 This includes:

 - Bacteria, viruses and parasites

 - And more.
 Click here to see full test results.

 The Pro can hold up to 4 filters,